 Dirk Slama: What is your take on the organization we need to build and sell smart, connected products?

-Dirk: And what are the required organizational capabilities during these different phases?
+Dirk: What are the required organizational capabilities during these different phases?

 Dattatri: In the beginning you need a gang of hackers who can quickly hack a solution in a high-fidelity experimentation mode.
 I call them a gang of hackers because in the MVP (Minimal Viable Product) stage, you hack the solution, you are not really worried about the reliability of the product.
 You are worried about the feasibility of the product.
 Once you have confirmed the feasibility and you have received positive customer feedback, you need to transition into a lot more rigorous, disciplined product engineering process.
-Multi-disciplinary product engineering becomes a key competency.
-You will require competencies encompassing mechanical, electrical, and electronics engineering, power management, communication, coupled with data science, AI and security.
-It’s very important that there are team members who understand data, mathematical modeling of the data to mimic the physics and chemistry of the product, to create AI models, and to be able to mature the product in layers.
+Multidisciplinary product engineering has become a key competency.
+You will require competencies encompassing mechanical, electrical, and electronics engineering, power management, and communication, coupled with data science, AI and security.
+It is very important that there are team members who understand data and mathematical modeling of the data to mimic the physics and chemistry of the product, to create AI models and to be able to mature the product in layers.

-The product is going to mature in layers, this is important.
+The product matures in layers, which is important.
 The electronics layer, the communication layer, the network service provider, then the data, then the AI and then the reliability.
 So these layers mature at a different velocity, at different points of time, so you need a team which is a lot more multi-disciplined and engineering rigor in this phase.
-And finally, when we release the product, and we have crossed the initial validation of scale, then you need an organization to support the product introduction.
-This is a game of having good ecosystem to be able to manage the scale and to provide high-speed DevOps as the backbone of the digital services.
-So, you need these three flavors of the team during the course of the project:
+Finally, when we release the product, and we have crossed the initial validation of the scale, then you need an organization to support the product introduction.
+This is a game of having a good ecosystem to be able to manage the scale and to provide high-speed DevOps as the backbone of digital services.
+Therefore, you need these three flavors of the team during the course of the project: